-The Carers' Peer Support Service offers friendly, informal but confidential support to families and carers of people with substance misuse issues.
-Manchester City Council's Directorate for Adults manages the service, with oversight from Manchester City Council's Drug and Alcohol Strategy Team.
+The Carer’s Peer Support Service aims to offer friendly, informal but confidential support to carers of people with substance misuse issues.
+Manchester City Council’s Directorate for Families, Health and Wellbeing Department manages the service, with oversight from Public Health Manchester.

-The service is distinctive in being provided for carers by carers and others with close personal experience of substance misuse to:
+The service is distinctive in being provided for carers by carers and others with close personal experience of substance misuse:

-- be a link between a) carers and families and b) services that can help them;
+- To be a link between a) carers and families and b) services that can help them

-- provide emotional support to carers and families;
+- To provide emotional support to carers and families

-- refer and encourage carers and families to engage with services;
+- To refer and encourage carers and families to engage with services

-- accompany carers and families to services when they need support to engage;
+- To accompany carers and families to services when they need support to engage

-- provide a pack of information to carers and families, and then discuss the content as a non-professional peer;
+- To provide a pack of information to carers and families, and then discuss the content as a non-professional peer

-- not provide help and support beyond this role.
-Therefore not socialising, giving medical advice, nor other forms of 'support' such as money, child care, domestic work, etc..
+- To not provide help and support beyond this role.
+Therefore not socialising, giving medical advice, nor other forms of ‘support’ such as money, child care, domestic work, etc

-When a referral is received the Carers' Development Worker will speak to both the referrer and the carer to carry out :
+Referrals should be made to the Carer’s Development Worker as detailed below.
+When a referral is received the Carer’s Development Worker will speak to both the referrer and the carer:

-the process of matching the carer to a Peer Supporter;
+To carry out the matching process of carer to Peer Supporter;

 The Peer Supporter will:

-agree with the carer how often they can meet up;
+Agree with the carer how often they can meet

-aim to meet the carer at a convenient location for them;
+Meet the carer at a convenient location for them

-listen to the carer and give them the opportunity to talk about how their life has been affected by someone else's substance misuse;
+Listen to the carer and give them the opportunity to talk about how their life has been affected by

-help the carer to look at the different options of support available to them.
+Help the carer to look at the different options of support available for them.

-The service is confidential and all Peer Supporters are trained, CRB-checked and fully supervised.
+The service is confidential and all Peer Supporters are trained, DBS (Disclosure and Barring Service) checked and fully supervised.

-Peer Supporters can support a carer for a maximum of 2 hours per week for a period of six months.
-If once a carer's case is closed, the carer would like to re-access the service, a new referral must be made via the Carers' Development Worker.
+Peer Supporters can support a carer for a maximum of two hours per week for a period of six months.
+If once a carer’s case is closed, the carer would like to re access the service, a new referral must be made via the Carer’s Development Worker.